skotzko/oldblog/_posts/2013-05-30-style-without-substance-is-a-blatant-lie.md

 ---
 date: 2013-05-30 18:39:53+00:00
 slug: style-without-substance-is-a-blatant-lie
+published: false
 title: Style Without Substance Is a Blatant Lie
 categories:
 - Random musings
 ---
+# Style Without Substance Is a Blatant Lie

 I hate seeing good people buy bad things.
 It's not my business what someone buys with their money or attention, but I do care about the work that a creator/marketer presents to a paying public.
 To use a food analogy, I feel especially angry when the presentation is all sizzle and no steak; when a piece of low-quality beef that was hurriedly and unlovingly prepared is being billed as a bone-in ribeye that's been painstakingly marinated, seared, and slow-cooked into a medium-rare oblivion of bliss.

 Quality matters.
 But so does presentation.
 Substance without style is never even looked at.
 But style without substance is a blatant lie.